mwegener/All-of-Us-Cost-App/README.md

 # All-of-Us-Cost-App
-This app can be sued to estiamte the cost of using the All of Us Researcher Workbench
+This app can be used to estimate the cost of using the All of Us Researcher Workbench